Rhino & Elephant Equestrian Project

 Weapons Training

-Weapons Training In this heart-racing, action-packed activity, you’ll learn just what it takes to be part of the anti-poaching unit as you become an honorary member for a morning or afternoon.
-Both educational and fun, volunteers will experience exercises and drills used by the anti-poaching team to keep their skills sharp against potential threats.
-You'll also get to try your hand at target practice with paintball guns; this will likely turn into a healthy competition between your group!
+Weapons Training & K9 Unit Demonstration In this heart-racing, action-packed activity, you’ll learn just what it takes to be part of the anti-poaching unit as you become an honorary member for a morning or afternoon.
+Try your hand at target practice with paintball guns; this will likely turn into a healthy competition between your group, and learn about safe handling of weapons in a wildlife area.
+You may also witness a K9 unit demonstration, where you'll get to meet the dogs and learn about their role in protecting the conservancy's wildlife.

 Carnivore Feeding